KnowledgeBoat Logo

 (b) The nucleus is present in the central part of an atom.

-(c) Orbits or shells are the imaginary paths traced by the electrons in the empty space surrounding the nucleus.
+(c) Orbits or shells are the imaginary paths traced by electrons in the empty space surrounding the nucleus.
+Each orbit is associated with a fixed amount of energy; hence, these orbits are also called energy levels or shells.

 Question 5